SigmaHQ/sigma-specification/appendix_meta_rules.md

 ### Chaining

 If correlation rules are chained, the final rules of the chain must be used to generate the query.
-Sigma rules referred by correlations and intermediate correlation rules are normally not used to generate a query.
+Sigma rules referred by correlations and intermediate correlation rules are by default not used to generate a query.
-This default behavior can be overridden by setting the generate attribute to true.
+This default behavior can be overridden by setting the "generate" attribute to true.

 ### Correlation Chaining Example